cloud-66-internal/help.cloud66.com/_rails/quickstarts/migrate-from-heroku.md

 #### What server size do I need?
 <div class="notice"><p>
 Using Heroku, you can choose between 1X (512 MB), 2X (1 GB) and PX (6 GB) server sizes.
-This makes it easy to calculate your server requirements, and we recommend that you use similar server resources when deploying your application with Cloud 66.
+This makes it easy to calculate your server requirements, and we recommend that you use similar server resources when deploying your application via Cloud 66.
 We also recommend that you have a separate server for your database in production environments.
 </p></div>